SCHOOL FRIENDS

 • One-to-one mentoring program for students/scholars of various ages, depending on the site

 • BBBS conducts regular check-in conversations and observations with Bigs and Littles to ensure the relationship is healthy, safe, and thriving.
-Parents are informed about the potential Big for their child and upon approval, are contacted with regular updates on how the Match is progressing.
+Parents/caregivers are informed about the potential Big for their child and upon approval, are contacted with regular updates on how the Match is progressing.

 Requirements for Bigs